 When an article is submitted, it is implied that publication has been approved by all coauthors, if any, as well as by the responsible authorities-tacitly or explicitly-at the organization where the work has been done.
 The coauthors of a manuscript must be persons who have participated sufficiently in the work reported to take public responsibility and be accountable for appropriate portions of the content.
+Authors are encouraged to include a statement before the References section that specifies the contribution of every author to the research and preparation of the manuscript.
 Any change to the author names listed in the original manuscript in a subsequent version of the manuscript, including additions, deletions, and/or a change in order of appearance, requires proof of agreement of all coauthors.
 Further, changes to the author list are not permitted after the manuscript has been accepted.
 Exceptional cases may be considered by the Editor.
 A change to the corresponding author can be made in a revised manuscript or accepted article with proof of agreement of only the new corresponding author.